utdata/thcic-pudf/README.md

 # Birth outcomes for Texas

-This is an analysis for a series of birth outcomes.
+This is an analysis for a series of stories about birth outcomes.
 The data used is the [Texas Hospital Inpatient Discharge Public Use Data File](https://www.dshs.texas.gov/thcic/hospitals/Inpatientpudf.shtm), [1q2016 - 4q2019].
 Texas Department of State Health Services, Center for Health Statistics, Austin, Texas.

 No raw data is made public through this project.
 The data is typically sold by the Center for Health Statistics.
 Details at the link above.
 This analysis uses files for discharges from 2016 to 2019, though a typically very small number of discharges for the fourth quarter of 2019 may not be included because of allowed reporting delays.